Great Color Combinations For

 • Mustard: light gray / dark gray / winter white

 Orange combines the warmth of red with the happy brightness of yellow.
+You can see wonderfully vibrant orange color combinations in the Cinque Terre region of Italy (north-west of Tuscany on the Mediterranean coast).

 Some great color combinations with orange, in different intensities: